arq5x/gemini/docs/content/tools.rst

 By default, each tool will report all variants regardless of their putative functional impact.
 In order to apply additional constraints on the variants returned, one can use the ``--filter`` option.
-Using SQL syntax, conditions applied with the ``--filter option become WHERE clauses in the query issued to the GEMINI database.
+Using SQL syntax, conditions applied with the ``--filter`` options become WHERE clauses in the query issued to the GEMINI database.

 ---------------------